cooperrc/advanced-dynamics/_build/html/_sources/syllabus.md

 | Participation\*\* | 20 %    | Self assessment               |

 \* Note on Quizzes: Quizzes are based upon previous week's material.
-They are open-resource and timed.
-You will submit a scan of your work and a short (10-30 seconds) video to HuskyCT.
+They are open-resource.
+You should plan to spend 20-30 minutes completing the quiz.
+You will submit a scan of your work and a short (10-30 seconds) video to Classroom.

 \*\* Note on Participation:
 You can participate in a variety of ways e.g.